raushannitish/SauceDemo/README.md

 # SauceDemo Automation (Behave + Selenium + Python)

 This repository contains automation test scripts for the [SauceDemo](https://www.saucedemo.com/v1/inventory.html) application.
-The project uses **Behave (BDD framework)** with **Selenium WebDriver** to automate end-to-end test scenarios such as login, adding products to cart, and completing checkout.
+The project uses **Behave (BDD framework)** with **Selenium WebDriver** to automate end-to-end test scenarios such as  adding products to cart, and completing checkout.

 ---